Jump to a Chapter

 Granulation equipment has evolved significantly in recent years due to the integration of digital monitoring and automation technologies.

 One of the most noticeable developments is the adoption of process analytical technology (PAT) systems in industrial granulators.
 These systems allow operators to monitor particle size, moisture levels, and density during production.
-Improved monitoring supports consistent quality and reduces material waste.

 Regulatory Considerations in Industrial Granulation